-With UserTesting, Experian can run tests with all types of users, gaining deeper insights along the way.
-Researchers now receive feedback directly from users that helps the product team easily pivot and focus sprints on work that delivers faster, better results.
-For example, after speaking with 10 main users of a large Experian client, researchers quickly identified and solved several issues that were so significant, the efficiency of the client’s process promptly improved by 20%.
+With UserTesting, Experian can run studies with all types of users, gaining deeper, more actionable insights to constantly iterate.
+Experian researchers now receive qualitative human insights directly from users that helps the product team easily pivot and prioritize sprints on work that delivers better business results, and faster than ever before.
+For example, after speaking with 10 main users of a large Experian client, researchers quickly identified and solved several issues that were significant enough to immediately improve the efficiency of the client’s process by 20%.

 The internal credibility of Experian’s UX team has increased thanks to the impressive results attained with UserTesting.
 Experian’s account managers and product managers are requesting the research team conduct even more “voice of the customer” studies, while other teams and business units now ask the UX team for their qualitative research support on other Experian assets, such as its externally facing website.